 - property, plant and equipment;

 - right-of-use assets;

 - goodwill; and

-- investments in subsidiaries in the Company's statement of financial position.
+- investment in a subsidiary in the Company's statement of financial position.

 If any such indication exists, the asset's recoverable amount is estimated.
 In addition, for goodwill, the recoverable amount is estimated annually whether or not there is any indication of impairment.